pollination/queenbee/README.md

 - item: "{{item}}" or "{{item.key_name}}" is used in loops.
 You can change item to a different keyword by setting up `loop_var` in `loop_control`.

-Here is a example of creating the sky and generating and octree as two consecutive steps.
+Here is a example of creating a sky and generating an octree as two consecutive steps.
 Note that the values are place-holders and can be overwritten by input parameters file.

 ```yaml